test-fullautomation/python-genpackagedoc/packagedoc/additional_docs/Introduction.rst

 **Therefore the complete repository can be used as an example about writing a package documentation.**

-It has to be considered, that the main goal of ``GenPackageDoc`` is to document Python sources that are stored within a repository, and therefore we have dependencies to the structure of the repository.
+It has to be considered, that the main goal of ``GenPackageDoc`` is to provide a toolchain to generate documentation out of Python sources that are stored within a repository, and therefore we have dependencies to the structure of the repository.
 For example: Configuration files with values that are specific for a repository, should not be installed.
 Such a specific configuration value is e.g. the name of the package or the name of the PDF document.

 The impact is: There is a deep relationship between the repository containing the sources to be documented, and the sources and the configuration